FGpramodgupta/Blog/_posts/2021-05-10-Language-Translation-using-Encoder-Decorder.md

 6. Conclusion.
 7. References.

+# 1- An introduction to Sequence-to-Sequence models :

 ## What is sequence-to-sequence learning?
 Sequence-to-sequence learning (Seq2Seq) is about training models to convert sequences from one domain (e.g. sentences in English) to sequences in another domain (e.g. the same sentences translated to French).